agentuity/agent-sdr/README.md

 ```
 {
+    "template": "Hello [Name], how are you today?...",
+    "prompt": "Be formal, but excited!",
+    "person": {
         "name": {Full Name},
         "company": {
             "name": {Company Name},
             "description": {Company Description}
         }
     }
+}
 ```

 The more data you pass to the agent from Clay, the better the returned email body content will be.
-Your JSON structure should be clearly organized and have descriptive names for keys so the agent understands the data you're passing without the need for a schema.
+Your `person` JSON structure should be clearly organized and have descriptive names for keys so the agent understands the data you're passing without the need for a schema.

+By default, this agent expects the email `template` and any _additional_ `prompt` details to be sent along in the body as well.
+This is so that dynamic campaigns can be made through Clay lists.
+If you don't need this, you can simply hardcode the template into the agent or store it elsewhere (KV, 3rd-party service, etc).

 Finally, after the `HTTP API` enrichment column, add a new `Text` column and edit it.
 In the content area, type `/HTTP API` and save.
 You can also edit the column name to be more descriptive.